js-cookie/java-cookie/README.md

 ## JSON Data Binding

-java-cookie provides unobstrusive JSON storage for cookies with data binding.
+java-cookie provides unobtrusive JSON storage for cookies with data binding.

 When creating a cookie, you can pass a few supported types instead of String in the value.
 If you do so, java-cookie will store the stringified JSON representation of the value using [jackson databind](https://github.com/FasterXML/jackson-databind/#use-it).